 To approve the annual report giving details of the Council's write-offs in accordance with the Council's Debt Write-Off Policy and performance in relation to revenues collection.

-To approve the suggested changes to the delegated authority (to increase the team leader level from £4k to £5k similar to other delegated authority) as shown in appendix 2 for write offs.
+To continue to approve the delegated authority as shown in appendix 2 for write offs.